-On screen as an actor, Michael’s credits include: Fire and Steel (Channel 4, UK), Wombat, Medivac, Fire 11, The Day of the Roses, Green Sails, Paradise Found, Hey Sista, Fat Cow Motel, The Sleepover Club, and Monarch Cove.
-As an acting coach for screen Michael’s credits include: The Family Law 1 and 2, The Sleepover Club and Answered by Fire.
+On screen as an actor, Michael’s credits include: Fire and Steel (Channel 4, UK), Wombat, Medivac, Fire 11, The Day of the Roses, Green Sails, Paradise Found, Hey Sista, Fat Cow Motel, The Sleepover Club, Monarch Cove and The End.
+As an acting coach for screen Michael’s credits include: The Family Law 1, 2 and 3, The Sleepover Club and Answered by Fire.

-Acting work beckoned Michael back to Queensland, where he’d been brought up, and Helen joined him, finding herself playing Amanda in Private Lives for Tropic Line, opposite Michael, and then Chrissie in Brian Friel’s Dancing at Lughnasa for Queensland Theatre Company in 1994.
-Further roles followed in Peter Pan and The Winter’s Tale, all at Queensland Theatre Company in 1994.
-In 1995 the lead role of Lady Teazle in The School for Scandal opposite Queensland theatre luminary Alan Edwards, the founder of the company.
-A subsequent appearance as Morgause in Glamalot for Toadshow ensured Helen a small but coveted mention in Queensland’s popular culture history!
+Acting work beckoned Michael home to Australia, and Helen made her Queensland theatre debut as Amanda in Private Lives for Tropic Line, opposite him, closely followed by the role of Chrissie in Brian Friel’s Dancing at Lughnasa for Queensland Theatre Company in 1994.
+Further roles followed in Peter Pan and The Winter’s Tale the same year.
+In 1995 she played her first leading role there, as Lady Teazle in The School for Scandal opposite Queensland theatre luminary Alan Edwards, the founder of the company.
+A subsequent appearance as Morgause in Glamalot for Toadshow ensured Helen a small but coveted mention in Queensland’s popular culture history.

-In the meantime, Helen and Michael had established their own theatre company, Matrix, receiving acclaim for their double-bill of Berkoff’s Lunch and Mamet’s The Woods, and adapting some ancient Sanskrit stories into The King and the Corpse! – a critical and popular hit in the open air at Mount Coot-tha Botanical Gardens.
-The show was taken up by the inaugural Brisbane Festival in 1996, staged in the City Botanic Gardens, and played back to back with its “sister piece” 1347 (based on Boccaccio’s Decameron) over at Mount Coot-tha.
-In this way, producing, writing, co-directing and acting were all interlaced as professional activities in Helen’s early thirties.
+Helen and Michael had by now established their own theatre company, Matrix, with an acclaimed double-bill of Berkoff’s Lunch and Mamet’s The Woods, and an adaptation of ancient Sanskrit stories into The King and the Corpse! – a critical and popular hit in the open air at Mount Coot-tha Botanical Gardens.
+The show was professionally remounted for the inaugural Brisbane Festival in 1996, staged in the City Botanic Gardens, and played back to back with its “sister piece” 1347 (based on Boccaccio’s Decameron) over at Mount Coot-tha.
+In this way, producing, writing, co-directing and acting were all interlaced as professional activities by Helen’s early thirties.

-A very important connection, in the person of Janis Balodis, was made at this time, when Helen and Michael travelled to Lismore to play roles in the brilliant playwright’s Too Young for Ghosts.
-Janis became a firm friend, but also a mentor, invaluably providing dramaturgical guidance as Michael and Helen began their most ambitious writing project – A Beautiful Life.
-The life story of one of the Iranian musicians working on The King and the Corpse!
-(Cieavash Arean), A Beautiful Life – directed by Michael, assisted by Helen – was a hit of the 1998 Brisbane Festival, and went on to tour with Performing Lines in 2000, winning four Green Room Awards, a Matilda Award, an AWGIE nomination, and finding its way onto the HSC list, and to an extent into the psyche of Australian theatre, for many years.
-It was co-produced originally with La Boite Theatre, enhancing an already healthy relationship with that company, which was to burgeon later.

-As A Beautiful Life was created, so was Frankie, the couple’s first child Frankie arrived; not yet one year old, he joined Helen and Michael on a tour of The Importance of Being Earnest for Tropic Line.
+A Beautiful Life was created as Helen and Michael’s first child Frankie arrived; not yet one year old, he joined Helen and Michael on a tour of The Importance of Being Earnest for Tropic Line.
 Their second child, Jimmy, was born as they added more productions to the Matrix name: Someone Who’ll Watch Over Me, Cutting Loose, Hamlet and Citizen Jane.
-Helen returned to acting briefly, as the children grew up, to play Molly Sweeney, the blind, eponymous heroine of Brian Friel’s extraordinary monologue play, directed by Jennifer Flowers, produced by Queensland Theatre Company, it won Helen her first Best Actor award at the 2001 Matilda Awards.
+Helen returned to acting to play Molly Sweeney, the blind, eponymous heroine of Brian Friel’s extraordinary monologue play, directed by Jennifer Flowers, produced by Queensland Theatre Company.
+It won Helen her first Best Actor award at the 2001 Matilda Awards.

-David Berthold’s arrival to lead the team at La Boite resulted in a series of acting roles which proved that in middle age actors continue to grow and learn and stretch themselves – indeed they must!
-Helen played Gertrude in Hamlet, opposite Toby Schmitz in the title role; Robin in Lachlan Philpott’s Colder for the independents season at La Boite, with director Michelle Miall; she played Rosalind – at 49 – in As You Like It opposite up and coming Thomas Larkin as Orlando, and was honoured to play Mary-Gert, Lois, and many other roles in Tommy Murphy’s adaptation of Holding the Man.
-It was also an emotional challenge to take over the guardianship of the extraordinary Amanda Wingfield, from great actor and friend Caroline Kennison, in The Glass Menagerie in 2013 due to illness.
-The rich actor/director collaboration with David was a significant milestone in Helen’s acting life.
+Between 2010 and 2013 Helen was championed by David Berthold, during his artistic directorship, in a series of acting roles which celebrated her mature powers as an actor.
+He cast her as Gertrude in Hamlet, opposite Toby Schmitz; in the title role, Rosalind – at 49 – in As You Like It opposite Thomas Larkin as Orlando; as Mary-Gert, Lois, and many other roles, in Tommy Murphy’s adaptation of Holding the Man.
+It was an emotional challenge to take over the role of Amanda Wingfield, from great actor and friend Caroline Kennison, in The Glass Menagerie in 2013 due to illness.
+The rich actor/director collaboration with David was a significant milestone in Helen’s artistic life.

-Screen work as an actor had peppered the years, by this time, beginning with roles in the UK in The Bill, Through the Looking Glass (BBC), and Capstick’s Law.
-In Australia it continued with roles in the series Paradise Beach, and Pacific Drive, in short films The Birthday, Now and Then, Fools Rush In, A Hole in the Wall, and more recently Doing Time and The Girlfriend, and Thea Goes to Town, web-series The Wedding and Nevernight, TV series Harrow and Joe Exotic, and in feature films such as Hypersleep, Code 111-4, The Marine, 2015’s The Fear of Darkness, the recently released Bullets for the Dead, Don’t Tell, Love and Monsters and Christmas on the Farm.
+Screen roles in Australia occurred occasionally, with roles in the series Paradise Beach, and Pacific Drive, in short films The Birthday, Now and Then, Fools Rush In, A Hole in the Wall, Doing Time, The Girlfriend, and Thea Goes to Town, web-series The Wedding and Nevernight, TV series Harrow and Joe Exotic, and in feature films such as Hypersleep, Code 111-4, The Marine, The Fear of Darkness, Bullets for the Dead, Don’t Tell, Love and Monsters and Christmas on the Farm.

-Since 2012, Helen has pursued a directing branch to her work, beginning with her adaptation of Zola’s Therese Raquin, collaborating again with Michael.
-This production marked Helen’s debut as a solo director whilst the pair were the Co-Artistic Directors of Zen Zen Zo Physical Theatre Company.
-In 2013, Helen won a Best Director Matilda Award for Therese Raquin, and a gold Matilda for her body of work in that year.
-Whilst at ZZZ, Helen and Michael mounted a successful re-working of The King of the Corpse! for Zen Zen Zo, entitled Vikram and the Vampire.
-During this engagement, Helen and Michael adapted the classic ancient tales from 1001 Nights and co-directed it in co-production with Queensland Music Festival and Queensland Theatre Company in 2013, winning a Matilda Award for best new work.
+Since 2012, Helen has added direction to her work, beginning with her own adaptation of Zola’s Therese Raquin, for which she won a Best Director Matilda Award, during a brief time as Co-Artistic Director of Zen Zen Zo Physical Theatre Company, with Michael.
+Helen also won a Gold Matilda for her body of work in that year.
+Whilst at ZZZ, Helen and Michael mounted a successful re-imagining of The King of the Corpse! re-titled Vikram and the Vampire.
+During this engagement, Helen and Michael adapted the classic ancient tales from 1001 Nights and co-directed them in co-production with Queensland Music Festival and Queensland Theatre Company in 2013, winning a Matilda Award for best new work.
 As part of her move towards directing, Helen took on productions of Ruby Moon for Artslink and Gold Coast Arts Centre, Godspell for the Griffith Conservatorium 2nd Year Musical Theatre students, We That Are Left for University of Southern Queensland 2nd year acting students, Piano Lessons, with Carol Burns, for the Queensland Music Festival, and Pride and Prejudice for the 3rd Years at USQ in 2015.